fatmamoncer/BlogWebsite/README.md

 # My Blog Website

 Welcome to the repository for the blog website!
-This project utilizes React.js, WordPress, GraphQL, and Docker to create a modern and dynamic blogging platform.
+This project uses React.js, WordPress, GraphQL, and Docker to create a modern and dynamic blogging platform.

 ## Overview